 Topping suggestions – avocados, green onions, tortilla strips, sliced jalapeños, shredded cheese, cilantro, and lime.

-Add all ingredients to a slow cooker and cook for 6 hours on low.
+Add all ingredients except cream cheese, to a slow cooker and cook for 6 hours on low.
 Then, cut cream cheese into blocks and add to soup.
 Stir, and allow cream cheese to melt into soup.
 Allow soup to come back up to temperature, and taste to see if seasonings need to be adjusted.
 Top with desired extras.